cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/advanced.rst.txt

 *****************************

-The ``srun`` command can be used to queue and execute simple commands on the compute nodes, and for most part it should feel no different than running a command without Slurm.
-Simply prefix your command with ``srun`` and the queuing system takes care of running it on the first available compute node:
+The ``srun`` command can be used to queue and execute simple commands on the nodes, and for most part it should feel no different from running a command without Slurm.
+Simply prefix your command with ``srun`` and the queuing system takes care of running it on the first available node:

 .. code-block::